L-Blondy/tw-colors/README.md

 ## The gist

-1. Define your themes in `tailwind.config.js`
+1. Define your themes in `tailwind.config.js`, your can choose any color name

 ```js
 const createThemes = require('tw-colors')